Overview

 How is the data protected when submitted and stored?

-Data submissions are made using a fully encrypted system (following 256-bit AES protocol), with strict technical and operational security processes in place to ensure high levels of data protection pertaining to data storage.
+Manual data submissions are made using a fully encrypted system (following 256-bit AES protocol), with strict technical and operational security processes in place to ensure high levels of data protection pertaining to data storage.
 As part of this secure system:

 1. BCG Expand ensures all data is encrypted both during transfer and at rest.